AI Strategy9 min read·March 2026

 What Actually Moved the Needle in 2025

-Claude and GPT-4o became genuinely useful for deal work
+Claude and GPT-4o crossed the threshold for strategic work

-This is the one I'm most excited about.
-In 2025, a meaningful number of sales teams deployed actual autonomous agents — not AI features in existing tools, but purpose-built agents that take actions without human prompting.
+This is the development I'm most excited about and most cautious about.
+In 2025, a meaningful cohort of sales teams deployed actual autonomous agents - not AI features in existing tools, but purpose-built agents that take actions without human prompting at every step.

 What Was Mostly Hype

-The real AI value in 2025 came from external tools and custom workflows — not the AI features your CRM vendor bolted on to justify a price increase.
+The real AI value in 2025 consistently came from purpose-built tools and custom workflows - not the AI features your incumbent vendors bolted on to justify a price increase at renewal.

-The winning pattern right now is AI-augmented SDRs, not AI-replaced SDRs.
+The winning pattern is AI-augmented SDRs, not AI-replaced SDRs.
 Give your best reps AI research and personalization tools and watch their output triple.
-Don't replace them yet.
+That's where the ROI is.

 The next frontier isn't one agent - it's coordinated systems of agents.
 An account research agent feeds a personalization agent, which feeds an outreach scheduling agent, which logs to a CRM sync agent.
 Each piece is simple.
 Together, they replace a function.

 I'm actively building in this space.
-If you want to see where this goes, [try the GTM Blueprint tool](/projects/gtm-blueprint) — it's a primitive version of what multi-agent GTM planning will look like at scale.
+The GTM Blueprint tool is a primitive version of what multi-agent GTM planning looks like at scale - multiple AI reasoning steps producing a coherent, comprehensive output that would take a human consultant days.

-This was early-stage in 2025 but it's accelerating fast.
-Real-time AI coaching during live calls — flagging objections, surfacing relevant case studies, suggesting talk tracks — is going to be table stakes for enterprise sales teams within 18 months.
+This was early in 2025 but it's accelerating.
+Real-time AI coaching during live calls - flagging objection patterns, surfacing relevant case studies mid-conversation, suggesting talk tracks based on what the prospect just said - is going to be table stakes for enterprise sales teams within 18 months.
+The latency problems that plagued early versions are largely solved.

-Right now there are hundreds of AI sales tools.
-By end of 2026, there will be a handful of survivors and a lot of acqui-hires.
-The tools that win will be the ones that integrate deeply into existing workflows rather than requiring yet another login.
+There are currently hundreds of AI sales tools.
+By end of 2026, there will be a handful of dominant platforms and a lot of acqui-hires.
+The tools that survive will be the ones deeply integrated into existing workflows - not the ones requiring a new login and a new training process.

 The Bottom Line

-2025 was the year AI stopped being a sales tool and started being a sales advantage.
-The gap between teams that are building AI into their workflows and teams that are still "evaluating" is now large enough to be visible in quota attainment.
+2025 was the year AI stopped being a sales tool and became a sales advantage.
+The gap between teams that rebuilt their workflows around AI and teams still "evaluating" is now visible in quota attainment numbers.

-If you're still in evaluation mode, the window to catch up is closing.
-The question isn't whether to adopt AI in your revenue organization — it's whether you figure it out before your competition does.
+If you're still in evaluation mode: the window is closing.
+The question isn't whether to adopt AI in your revenue organization - it's whether you start before or after your competition does.

 Want to talk through your revenue strategy?